What is SMS Marketing? Strategy, Tips & Benefits

 Of all the reasons why businesses should move to a mobile-first strategy, the main reason is our reliance on our phones.
 Current research suggests that 48% of people are on their smartphone between four and eight hours a day, with seven in 10 of us checking any unread notifications in less than five minutes!
 It’s no surprise consumers actually expect to hear from businesses through text messaging.

-2. It’s cost efficient
+2. It’s cost effective

 SMS is more effective than most traditional marketing methods.
 Not only are messages sent almost instantly, but they’re also highly likely to be read and acted upon, creating measurable, attributable and high ROI for marketers.
 Campaigns can be deployed simply; text messages require little need for extra design or content resources.
 Or they can be the driver to multi-media mobile experiences – whichever your business requires.